What Is Hreflang? Implementation Guide & Best Practices 2025

 Should I use hreflang if my site is only in one language but targets multiple countries?

 Yes, hreflang can still be beneficial for specifying regional targeting, even if the language remains the same across versions.
+For example, use hreflang=”en-US” and hreflang=”en-GB” to differentiate between American and British English content.

 How often should I audit my hreflang implementation?

 We recommend auditing your hreflang setup at least quarterly, or whenever significant changes are made to your site structure or content.
+Regular monitoring in Google Search Console helps catch issues quickly.